TuringLang/NormalizingFlows.jl/docs/src/index.md

 and $q_{\theta}$ is the transformed distribution (typically called as the variational distribution or the flow distribution).
-This describes **sampling procedure** of normalizing flows, which requires sending draws through a forward pass of these flow layers.
+This describes **sampling procedure** of normalizing flows, which requires sending draws from the base distribution through a forward pass of these flow layers.

 Since all the transformations are invertible (technically diffeomorphic), we can evaluate the density of a normalizing flow distribution $q_{\theta}$ by the